linux-ricing-project/Ubuntu-Install/README.md

 </p>

 ## Description
-Install the first packages and make my initial configs in a Ubuntu post-installation.
+My own config/packages Ubuntu installer that make my initial configs in a Ubuntu post-installation.
 Its recommended Ubuntu 20.04.

 The project is divided in 2 parts